WebAssembly/spec/proposals/Level-1.md

 end
 ```

-The conditional query of an exception succeeds when the exception on the top of
+The conditional query of an exception succeeds when the exception value on the
-the stack is an instance of the corresponding tagged exception type (defined by
+top of the stack has the corresponding exception tag (defined by `except_index`).
-`except_index`).

-If the query succeeds, the data values (associated with the type signature of
+If the query succeeds, the values (associated with the exception value) are
-the exception class) are extracted and pushed onto the stack, and control
+extracted and pushed onto the stack, and control transfers to the instructions
-transfers to the instructions in the then block.
+in the then block.

 If the query fails, it either enters the else block, or transfer control to the
 end of the if_except block if there is no else block.